The original document was ratified at the Annual General Meeting of the Association on the 2nd of June 1986.

 - b) The Annual General Meeting may, by majority vote, fix the annual dues payable by the membership.

-- c) Members who fail to pay their dues sixty (60) days after January 1 may forfeit their membership.
+- c) Members who fail to pay their dues by the first day of the annual conference or in the event that a conference is not held, June 1st may forfeit their membership.

 - Duties of the Executive Officers